swidtags/rpm2swidtag/README.md

 ## Keeping SWID tags in sync with installed rpm packages

-DNF plugin `rpm2widtag` can be used to create SWID tags for newly installed packages and remove SWID tags for packages removed, automatically, after DNF transaction finishes.
+DNF plugin `swidtags` can be used to create SWID tags for newly installed packages and remove SWID tags for packages removed, automatically, after DNF transaction finishes.